Conditional compilation

-In computer programming, conditional compilation is a compilation technique which results in an executable program that is able to be altered by changing specified parameters.
-This technique is commonly used when these alterations to the program are needed to run it on different platforms, or with different versions of required libraries or hardware.
+In computer programming, conditional compilation is a compilation technique which results in differing executable programs depending on parameters specified.
+This technique is commonly used when these differences in the program are needed to run it on different platforms, or with different versions of required libraries or hardware.

 Many programming languages support conditional compilation.
 Typically compiler directives define or "undefine" certain variables; other directives test these variables and modify compilation accordingly.
 For example, not using an actual language, the compiler may be set to define "Macintosh" and undefine "PC", and the code may contain: